Skip to Content

 Expect some awesome sandwiches which will be a must if you can’t get into Oga’s Cantina or Docking Bay 7.
 Guests can also choose from a variety of exotic non-alcoholic drinks like the Sour Sarlacc or Tatooine Sunset.
 And don’t forget the Ronto Wrap, one of our favorite foods in Galaxy’s Edge.

-Ronto Morning Wrap Ronto Roasters inside Star Wars Galaxy's Edge
+Wrap from Ronto Roasters Galaxy's Edge

 Most Popular Food/Drink Options: